 Do Fish See Color?
 Key Reasons that can Influence Bait Choice

 Apart from realistically mimicking prey items, various lures play upon the way the eyes on fish engage with certain colored baits at different depths, light availability, and water speeds.
+And we all know catching fish is all about using the right bait.
+Whether your fishing for catfish or bass fishing, having the right bait makes all the difference.

 The idea of available light and color appeal at various depths also is the basis for utilizing red colored line, like Cajun Redline.
 The idea with this colored line is the line is going to be virtually invisible to the fish, yet it is not the best quality line available.